What is scope creep and how can you avoid it?

 Scope creep can be a major contributor to burnout in RFP response teams.
 Scope creep occurs when the requirements and expectations of a proposal expand beyond the initial scope of work.
 This often results in additional work and stress for team members.

-Proposal software can help prevent scope creep by providing a for creating helpful tools like a responsibility matrix.
+RFP software like VT Docs can help prevent scope creep by providing a for creating helpful tools like a responsibility matrix.
 Which can help ensure that the project remains within the defined scope of work.

 Additionally, proposal software can help streamline the proposal creation process, reducing the workload and stress on team members.
 By automating repetitive tasks, and enabling efficient communication, the proposal creation process can become more manageable and less overwhelming.